 Dual N-Back is a game developed to enhance cognitive abilities, more specifically the working memory.
-As my interests include a wide range of activities (such as mathematics, language learning, music theory, playing the M-Stick, juggling, nutrition science, photography and others), I always seek new ways to make my learning methods and my workflow more effective, and dual N-Back has proven itself to be very helpful in this respect.
+Since my interests include a wide range of activities (such as mathematics, nutrition science, music theory, juggling, …), I always seek new ways to make my learning methods and my workflow more effective, and dual N-Back has proven itself to be very helpful in this respect.

 What is dual N-Back

 While playing dual N-Back, you will see a variation on the following screen, depending on the program you use (I use Brain Workshop):

 During every step of the game, a square appears at one of the eight positions you can see above (the middle position isn’t used), and, at the same time, you will hear a sound (people usually use recordings of someone saying letters of the English alphabet; I use a recording of a piano playing the tones of the C-major scale because I want a purely auditory input).
 Your task is to remember the sequence and press the corresponding key (A for position, L for audio) whenever the position or the sound is the same as N steps ago.
 For example if you played dual 2-Back and if the sounds were the following:

 you would press the ‘sound’ key for every letter that is underlined because the same letter appeared exactly two steps before.
 On the other hand, if you were playing dual 3-Back, you would press the key for the following underlined letters:

 The task is even harder in that you have to remember two independent sequences—the positions and the sounds.
 When you start playing dual N-Back, even dual 2-Back may seem incredibly hard for a few days.
 However, your brain will continually adapt to the task, and after a while it becomes really easy.
 For that reason, most computer programs will increase the N depending on how well you do.